 In some cases, when PM gets appointed, a designer or design & build contractor already works on the project.
 In such projects, PM monitors the agreed parameters and report.

-Analyze, compare and evaluate responses to the RFP: By integrating Client priorities in the score card besides the technical parts.
+Analyze, compare and evaluate responses to the RFP: By integrating client priorities in the score card besides the technical parts.
+In some cases, procurement department handles the negotiations and PM assist with documentation.

-Review and recommend payment of the invoices for services.
 Submit invoices for payment to landlord or client and prepare monthly reports of project costs versus project budget: This is limited with the tendered service providers: designer, contractor, move company and other consultants if any.

 Coordinate with either Architect or General Contractor in permitting process: Permitting process should be applied by the service providers themselves however PM is expected to coordinate the providers within the agreed timeline.

 Services are typically provided by PM before the lease acquisition for a fee.
 GIA vs NIA or BOA vs NIA ratios are not well known and requested from the PM.
+If requested, while conducting workplace consultancy services, a concept design is included in scope of PM.

+Control workplace strategy and functionality and during design process: This is conducted if workplace consultancy is requested in particular by Client.
 Architectural design: In some cases, PM includes design works in their scope, not limited to architectural but also including mechanical and electrical scopes as well, under a single contract.

 Phase 3: Services Before Construction